Table of Contents

 Cyanosis in patients with tricuspid atresia is depending on the presence or absence of pulmonary artery abnormalities.
 Patients, who have a normal pulmonary artery and valve usually have adequate oxygenation of the blood and are less likely to be cyanotic.
 Patients with pulmonary artery atresia, or pulmonary valve stenosis, appear cyanotic.

 Clinical Presentation of Tricuspid Atresia

 Patients with tricuspid atresia are usually cyanotic early in life.
-Almost 50% of patients present clinically at the first day of life.
-Two third of patients present at the end of the first week, and 80% of patients present by the end of the first month.
+Almost 50% of patients present clinically on the first day of life.
+Two third of patients present at the end of the first week and 80% of patients present by the end of the first month.
 Poor weight gain is a common finding in cyanotic congenital heart diseases and tricuspid atresia is not an exception.
 Due to volume overload, systolic left ventricular dysfunction is common and patients might develop congestive heart failure.

 Affected infants might be cyanotic or appear pale to the parents.
 Poor feeding habits are also commonly seen.
 Patients might present with fever, lethargy, neurological deficits or seizures which are suggestive of a brain abscess.
 Infective endocarditis is also common in patients with tricuspid atresia.